queryluke/masseffect-5e/static/data/rules/06-07-thermal-clips.md

 rounds downrange the fastest.
 As such, detachable heat sinks, known as thermal clips, were adopted first by the geth, and shortly thereafter by organic arms manufacturers.
 Ammunition may never be a concern with modern arms, but the availability of thermal clips is; weapons without thermal clips have nowhere to disperse their heat and are incapable of firing.
-Luckily, thermal clips litter modern battlefields, and can be obtained from fallen enemies or found around the environment.
+Luckily, thermal clips litter modern battlefields and can be obtained from fallen enemies or found around the environment.

 ### Using Thermal Clips